UCB-CE170a/Fall2020/homeworks/quiz3/README.md

 The outcome you will need to obtain is:
 * number of vehicles using each road link

 Save the output to a csv file titled `quiz3_yourname.csv` and submit it.
-The first few lines of your submission may look like the snippet below.
+The first few lines of your submission may look like the table below.
 However, it is possible that your first few rows are corresponding to different road links.

 | link_id | volume |
 |---------|--------|